Managing Skin Sensitivity During Perimenopause: A Practical Product Guide

 Can I still use retinol during perimenopause?

 Yes, but approach differently.
 Buffer with moisturizer, use only 2–3 times weekly, and avoid combining with other actives.
-The B09LYVKTGG serum contains a time-released retinoid that’s gentler.
+The B09LYVKTGG serum check price on Amazon contains a time-released retinoid that’s gentler.

 How long until I see improvement?